Edward George Honey: Death

 Honey died on 25 August 1922 at the age of 36, whilst a patient at the Mount Vernon Hospital.
 He was buried in 'Section B' at Northwood Cemetery in North West London.
 A small brass plaque commemorates his life and role in the two minutes silence.

 In 1937, his widow reported to a journalist that she had been left penniless after her husband's death.

-A monument to Honey was erected by Eric Harding near the Shrine of Remembrance in St Kilda Road, Melbourne in 1965.
+A monument to Honey was erected by Eric Harding near the Shrine of Remembrance in St Kilda Road in 1965.
 It was unveiled by the Lord Mayor of Melbourne, Leo Curtis on 7 May 1965.

 Conflicting sources of information

 Although the Australian government officially recognises Honey as having first raised the idea in the public domain, George V officially thanked Fitzpatrick for his contribution of the Two Minute Pause in 1920.

 A letter to an Australian newspaper in 1925 suggests that Honey may have been inspired by silences observed in the United States when the Maine was finally sunk in 1912.

 The contribution of Honey was recognised by the then-principal of Caulfield Grammar School, Walter Murray Buntine, in the school's 1931 golden jubilee publication: